Czechs in Ukraine: May 1945 and the following years

 After the liberation of Czechoslovakia, the Volhynian Czechs who were members of the Czechoslovak brigades remained.
-After the war, the door of re-emigration for Volhynian Czechs to Czechoslovakia opened on the basis of an interstate agreement between the Czechoslovak Socialist Republic and the Soviet Union.
+After the war, the door of re-emigration for Volhynian Czechs to Czechoslovakia opened on the basis of an interstate agreement between the Czechoslovak Republic and the Soviet Union.
 The first transport was welcomed in Žatec at the beginning of 1947, when Czechoslovakia began to come not only to those who lived in the USSR but also to those who returned from forced labor on the former territory of the Third Reich.
 In total, there were approximately 40,000 people.
 Most of them were settled in territories from which the Sudeten Germans had been expelled.
 Many Volhynian Czechs gave information about life in the Soviet Union, and warned about the setting up of kolkhozes, etc. After Czechoslovakia became a formally communist nation in 1948, Ukrainian Czech truth-sayers were persecuted.
 Some Volhynian Czechs remained in the Soviet Union even after the end of the Second World War.
 Of those who did not emigrate, a great majority were in inter-ethnic marriages - which thus did not allow them to leave.
 Mostly, they were women with ethnic Ukrainian husbands.
 Some others stayed of their own choice.

 During the Soviet era, they were one of the most affected groups by the Chernobyl nuclear power plant disaster in 1986.
 At the end of the 1980s, ten thousand Czechs lived in Ukraine.
 At the beginning of the 90s Czechoslovakia invited these remaining Czechs to return to the Czech Republic, which in 1993 almost 2,000 people did, and other people came to the Czech Republic in later years.
 As of today, Volhynian Czechs are still migrating.

-In 2014, after the "revolution" in Ukraine and the occupation of Crimea by Russia, some of the Volhynian Czechs from the Zhytomyr region expressed their interest in returning to their native homeland.
+In 2014, after the Maidan revolution in Ukraine and the occupation of Crimea by Russia, some of the Volhynian Czechs from Zhytomyr Oblast expressed their interest in returning to their ancestral homeland.